 In accordance with our Fourth Amended and Restated By-laws (our "By-laws") and our Corporate Governance Guidelines, upon appointment, election or re-nomination to the Board, directors must agree to submit an irrevocable resignation effective upon the director's failure to receive a majority of the votes cast in an uncontested election.
 If a director fails to receive a majority of votes cast, the Board will have 90 days from the date the election results are certified to make a decision whether to accept or reject the resignation.
 Once the Board makes its decision, the Company will promptly make a public announcement of the Board's decision.
 If the Board rejects the resignation, the public announcement will include a statement regarding the reasons for its decision.
-The Chair of the Nominating and Governance Committee of the Board or, in the event the Chair of the Nominating and Governance Committee did not receive a majority of the votes cast, the independent directors who did receive a majority of the votes cast, has the authority to manage the Board's review of the resignation.
+The Chair of the Nominating and Governance Committee of the Board or, in the event the Chair of the Nominating and Governance Committee of the resignation.
 Any director whose resignation is being considered will not participate in any deliberations or vote on whether to accept or reject their own resignation.